 -Dr. Jean Pierre Squaglia, DDS, University de Marseille, France

-Join the thousands – including Dentists, Hygienists, Complimentary Health Practitioners and everyday people who recognize the importance of oral health to prevent chronic disease.
+Join the thousands – including Dentists, Hygienists, Complementary Health Practitioners and everyday people who recognize the importance of oral health to prevent chronic disease.
 For a limited time, we are offering an introductory price – lower than what you would find on Amazon.